Zeitel42/Sapient-Community-Outreach-Application/README.md

 # Deployment

 This project is still in ongoing development, but feel free to visit our deployed application here to reference the time and work we've put in so far!
+Click on any screenshot below to navigate to the application.

 <a href="https://sapient-origin.herokuapp.com/home"><img src="./package-assets/header-page.png"></a>